ariellepollock/project-2-app/README.md

 ## Ice Box
 #### PART I
 As a user, I want the ability to...
-  - add a user to watchlist
+  - add additional users to a watchlist
-  - assign a color to user contributions in watchlist
   - view shared watchlists
   - update shared watchlists
   - delete shared watchlists
-  - community share watchlist
+  - community share watchlists
   - view community shared watchlists (collection of lists visible to any user on the app)
   - favorite a watchlist
   - unfavorite a watchlist
-  - view favorited lists
+  - view favorited watchlists
   - view top community wide favorited lists
   - share lists to other users (outside of app)
   - share lists to non-users with link to sign up for app